merenlab/merenlab.org/courses/PFLS/index.md

 * Creating repositories & pushing scripts
 * Application of shell scripting to real world, non-trivial challenges
 * Using Large Language Models such as ChatGPT or DeepSeek for programming
-* Covering Python basics: variables, data types, operators, flows, and controls
 * Helping you get hands-on experience through interactive exercises
 * Helping you put your imagination and learnings in use through assignments
 * Gaining insights into reproducible reporting
 * And getting you to participate in lots and lots of discussions
+* If we have time, we will also covering Python basics and discuss variables, data types, operators, flows, and controls

 It may look like this course does not have a conventional structure and it is all over the place.
 You are correct, though this is intentional.
 I hope that this *modern structure* will work for most of you since it has multiple qualities:

 * **Balanced Approach**.
 Rather than focusing on a single topic in great depth, the course structure goes in and out of fundamentals of programming, UNIX tools, BASH scripting, AWK programming language, Git, GitHub, and Large Language Models (LLMs) in a structured way.
-* **AI Tools Introduction** – Placed at an optimal time to help you learn efficient debugging and script generation with ChatGPT or DeepSeek before diving into difficult tasks.
+* **AI Tools Introduction** – Placed at an optimal time to help you learn efficient debugging and script generation with ChatGPT, Claude, or DeepSeek before diving into difficult tasks.
 * **Real-World Applications** – Exercises resemble real-world problems researchers often run into during their day-to-day workflows rather than unrelateable hypothetical programming tasks.
 * **Version Control & Reproducibility** – Introduction to version control systems and cloud solutions for collaborative work ensures that you will develop good coding habits early in your journey.
 * **Quick and Comprehensive Recall**.
 You will get to apply everything you have learned to solve an actual problem (that literally happened and someone had to solve it in their daily work).

 The last time the course was delivered to a group of students with no terminal exposure, we dynamically changed the direction of the course based on what is working and what is not working.
 For instance, revisiting some of the earlier concepts once the participants had a working vocabulary and familiarity with scripting proved to be extremely effective for deeper understanding of the topic, so active input from the participants regarding what they are struggling with is quite important.

-## Technical Recommendations
+## Technical Setup and Recommendations

 Here are a few recommendations that will help you throughout this course and beyond if you plan to apply what you have learned.
+You may not be familiar with some of the terms below, but we will get to them one by one.

-### Shell Environment
+### Shell Access

-We will make quite a heavy use of the terminal environment (any terminal that gives access to a UNIX [shell](https://en.wikipedia.org/wiki/Unix_shell), like [BASH](https://en.wikipedia.org/wiki/Bash_(Unix_shell))).
+We will make quite a heavy use of the 'terminal environment' (any *terminal* that gives access to a *UNIX* [shell](https://en.wikipedia.org/wiki/Unix_shell), like [BASH](https://en.wikipedia.org/wiki/Bash_(Unix_shell))).

 If you are using Linux or Mac OSX, you have native access to a reasonable shell.
 Please take a moment to find out how to open your terminal now.